torvalds/linux/Documentation/networking/ethtool-netlink.rst

 When set, the optional ``ETHTOOL_A_PODL_PSE_PW_D_STATUS`` attribute identifies the power detection status of the PoDL PSE.
 The status depend on internal PSE state machine and automatic PD classification support.
-This option is corresponding to ``IEEE 802.3-2018`` 30.15.1.1.3 aPoDLPSEPowerDetectionStatus.
+This attribute corresponds to ``IEEE 802.3-2018`` 30.15.1.1.3 aPoDLPSEPowerDetectionStatus.
 Possible values are:

 .. kernel-doc:: include/uapi/linux/ethtool.h